orourkedd/safe-errors/README.md

 # Safe Errors
 In my opinion its simpler to handle errors just like I handle everything else.
+Normally errors are handled on a separate codepath.
+This module helps normalize the codepath for the return values (including errors) from async functions.

 ## Promise Example
 #### Normal Way